StephensChris/United/Sales.md

 *I'm Nathan.
 My business partner, Chris, and I run a small, wallet-friendly lawn care business.*

-*Just wanted to see if you have a sec to hear about what we offer.*
+*Just wanted to see if you have a sec to hear about what we do.*

 ---